vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 catúrṣu, pūrṣú.

 166\.
-Final radical s remains before a surd in general, and usually before s, as in çā́ssi, çāssva, āsse, āçī́ṣṣu (the last is also written āçī́ḥṣu: 172): but it is lost in ási (√as + si: 636).
-Before a sonant (that is, bh) in declension, it is treated as in external combination: thus, āçī́rbhis.
-Before a sonant (that is, dh) in conjugation, it appears to be dropped, at least after long ā: thus, çādhi, çaçādhi, cakādhi (the only quotable cases); in edhí (√as + dhi: 636) the root syllable is irregularly altered; but in 2d perss. pl., made with dhvam, as ādhvam, çādhvam, arādhvam (881 a), vadhvam (√vas
+Final radical s remains before a surd in general, and usually before s, as in śā́ssi, śāssva, āsse, āśī́ṣṣu (the last is also written āśī́ḥṣu: 172): but it is lost in ási (√as + si: 636).
+Before a sonant (that is, bh) in declension, it is treated as in external combination: thus, āśī́rbhis.
+Before a sonant (that is, dh) in conjugation, it appears to be dropped, at least after long ā: thus, śādhi, śaśādhi, cakādhi (the only quotable cases); in edhí (√as + dhi: 636) the root syllable is irregularly altered; but in 2d perss. pl., made with dhvam, as ādhvam, śādhvam, arādhvam (881 a), vadhvam (√vas

 *clothe*), it is, on account of the equivalence and interchangeability of dhv and ddvh (232), impossible to say whether the s in omitted or